rgeorgiev583/clue4less/DESIGN.md

 It will work with configuration files on each node (i.e. peer) which will specify the capabilities of the node:
 * which subsystem(s) will the node be responsible for;
-* the computational ablities of the node (which are to be obtained from hardware benchmarks, for which a tool could also  ):  they would be expressed in the terms of approximate maximum numbers of objects which could be created from the different classes.
+* the computational abilities of the node (which are to be obtained from hardware benchmarks, for which a tool could also  ):  they would be expressed in the terms of approximate maximum numbers of objects of certain complexities which could be created from the different classes.
 * descriptions of conditional replication rules which explain when exactly an object of a certain type should be replicated on the current node.
+There will be filters for objects of certain types: how much of them are allowed to be stored, etc.;
+* the authority of the node.

 ## High-level API

 This will be used by the people who create modules and plugins.

-* Wrappers for the different objects which could be generated using reflection;
+It will mainly extend various classes and also *hwavily* use reflection.

+* It will include wrappers for the different objects which could be generated using reflection.
+These wrappers would add some logic which enables the object to be distributed: for example, a measure of the complexity of the object (time and space), generationality of the object (how many instances of it are expected to be created during the duration of the game),
 * Task:  has some priority and computational load defined;
-* Different types of tasks which could be mapped to behaviours in UE.
+* Different types of tasks which could be mapped to different behaviours in UE;

 ## Network abstraction layer

 This will actually include (sort of) an implementation of P2P networking, and is not required for the other components to work.
-It will actually provide a really high-level interface to the game developer that hides from him the various network-related tasks such as caring about replication.
+It will actually provide a really high-level interface to the game developer that hides from him the various network-related tasks such as caring about replication (and actually the whole networking subsystem).